-Pass the chia seeds, please
+Pass the Chia seeds, please

-Originally grown in Mexico, chia seeds have enjoyed a popularity surge in recent years, with health experts and enthusiasts alike singing their praises for their rich levels of omega-3s, protein, antioxidants and fibre.
+Originally grown in Mexico, Chia seeds have enjoyed a popularity surge in recent years, with health experts and enthusiasts alike singing their praises for their rich levels of omega-3s, protein, antioxidants and fibre.

-Historic accounts regale the effectiveness of chia seeds in the diet of Aztec warriors, saying that the seeds increased stamina and performance.
+Historic accounts praise the effectiveness of Chia seeds in the diet of Aztec warriors, saying that the seeds increased stamina and performance.
 And it makes sense, really, as the term “chia” means “strength” in the Mayan language.
 Today, in the modern age, research and scientific studies have shown that chia seeds offer a solid boost of energy and endurance for us non-warriors as well.
 As with most other things, moderation is key.
 Chia seeds can be used in shakes, added to cereals or sprinkled over salads or other warm dishes.

 Keep your blood glucose levels steady

-To keep your blood glucose levels steady and nourish yourself in a 3 hour rhythm, set an alarm on your phone reminding you to snack and prepare small 100 calorie snacks ahead of time you can keep in your desk or office pantry.
+To keep your blood glucose levels steady and nourish yourself in a 3 hour rhythm, set an alarm on your phone reminding you to snack and prepare small 100 calorie snacks ahead of time, you can keep in your desk or office pantry.

-Consider that 60 per cent of your body is comprised of water, nourishing your brain, muscles, if that amount is not properly maintained; you experience a lack of energy.
+Consider that 60 per cent of your body is comprised of water, nourishing your brain and muscles, if that amount is not properly maintained; you experience a lack of energy.
 Water is crucial in the digestion process, as it helps your kidneys rid your body of waste.
 If not properly processed, that excess waste can weigh you down and make you feel sluggish.

 So, when you’re feeling a little run-down, pour a glass of mineral water and drink at least 1.5 to 2lt plain water a day.